oikos-project/oikos-project/README.md

     ```bash
     python run.py
     ```
-    The API will typically be available at `http://localhost:5000`.
+    The API will typically be available at `http://localhost:51730`.

-#### Frontend (TypeScript Application)
+#### Frontend (TypeScript React Application)

-The frontend is a TypeScript application served by `http-server` for development.
+The frontend is a TypeScript React application developed with Vite, using Chakra UI for its component library.

+##### Chakra UI Setup

+The application is wrapped with `ChakraProvider` in `frontend/src/main.tsx` to enable Chakra UI's styling and theming capabilities.

 1. Navigate to the `frontend` directory:
     ```bash